-I originally assumed that the help of a “buddy” would be a sensible measure to enable blind people to play board games.
-On closer inspection, however, this does not seem to be a satisfactory solution, because it robs people with a visual impairment part of their independence and self-determination when they are dependent on the named buddy.
-This is also confirmed by Jörg van Melle, the 1st chairman of the BEBSK eV, with his statement that “a game can be played completely ALONE by a blind child / fellow player - without the help of sighted people”.
-Logically, there is more to a well-made board game for the blind than just tactile figures.
+I originally assumed that the help of a "buddie" would be a sensible measure to enable blind people to play board games.
+On closer inspection, however, this does not seem to be a satisfactory solution, because it robs people with a visual impairment of some of their independence and self-determination if they are dependent on the buddy mentioned.
+This is also confirmed by Jörg van Melle, the 1st chairman of the BEBSK eV, with his statement that "a game can be played completely ALONE by a blind child/player - without the help of sighted people".
+Consequently, there is more to a well-made board game for the blind than just tactile figures.

-Even the set of rules must therefore “already be available in Braille”, van Melle continues.
-The first chairman then drew my attention to an aspect that is also very important for blind people: the acquisition costs.
-It is of little use if special board games are available, but the costs are beyond the financial framework, especially since people with a disability are usually already financially burdened.
-Due to the sometimes high hurdles, not all games are adaptable.
-Jörg van Melle cited a “blind backgammon suitcase” as well as an adapted version of the classic board game Scrabble, which he himself owns.
-He bought the games in the USA - in this country games with such a processing quality are almost impossible to get and are very expensive.
-In any case, extensions to the range are barely noticeable, in some cases even retrograde.
-According to van Melle's remarks, there was a monopoly for blind people, which is no longer available.
+The set of rules must therefore already be “available in Braille”, continues van Melle.
+The first chairman then drew my attention to an aspect that is also very important to blind people: the acquisition costs.
+It is of little use if special board games are available but the costs are beyond the financial framework, especially since people with disabilities are usually already particularly burdened financially.
+Due to sometimes high hurdles, not all games are adaptable.
+Jörg van Melle gave an example of a “Blind Backgammon Case” and an adapted version of the classic board game Scrabble, which he owns.
+He bought the games in the USA – games of this quality are almost impossible to find in this country and are very expensive.
+In any case, extensions to the range are hardly noticeable, in some cases even backwards.
+According to van Melle, there was a Monopoly for blind people that is no longer available.

 Essential elements of board games for blind people